ethercis/ethercis-server-docker/README.md

 Dockerfile and customisation for the [EtherCIS Server](http://ethercis.org/) Requires the EtherCIS DB to work

-The two are packaged as separate repositories in order to enable Automated Builds on Docker Hub
+The two Docker images are packaged as separate repositories in order to enable Automated Builds on Docker Hub

-Use Docker Compose from [here]() to run the two containers side by side
+Use Docker Compose from [here](https://github.com/RippleOSI/Ripple-Stack-Vagrant-Docker) to run the two containers side by side